iamturns/create-exposed-app/README.md

 # create-exposed-app

-> App generator with everything exposed for maximum tweaking
+App generator with everything exposed for maximum tweaking.

+---

 Like zero-config?
 Get out!